rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 Continuous Delivery Overview
 ==============================
-The `Continuous Delivery` (CD) approach to shipping software has been around for few years now, implemented in teams allows them to produce software in rapid cycles, ensuring that the software can be reliably released at any time.
+The `Continuous Delivery` (CD) approach to shipping software has been around for a few years now, when implemented in teams it allows them to produce software in rapid cycles, ensuring that the software can be reliably released at any time.
 It aims at building, testing, and releasing software faster and more frequently.
-The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production. `HawkCD` helps teams to adopt CD practices in the Software Development Life Cycle (SDLC) by giving them the freedom to create CD Pipelines to model their release processes.
+The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production. `HawkCD` helps teams adopt CD practices in the Software Development Life Cycle (SDLC) by giving them the freedom to create CD Pipelines to model their release processes.

 Anatomy of a CD Pipeline
 --------------------------

 *The Deployment Pipeline* is a central concept in the CD approach to shipping software.
 At an abstract level, a deployment Pipeline is an automated implementation of the software release process for getting software from version control to the market.
-Usually every change in the software goes through a complex process on its way to being released.
+Usually every change in the software goes through a complex process before being released.
 The process may involve building the source code, followed by a progression of these builds through numerous Stages where the product quality gets assessed.
 The Deployment Pipeline becomes a central collaboration hub for the software delivery team.
-Ability to automate the process is crucial for the team productivity.
+Ability to automate the process is crucial for overall team productivity.

 The CD Pipeline breaks down a software delivery process into Stages.
 The aim of each Stage is to verify the software quality from a different angle, validate the functionality and prevent errors from affecting users.
 The CD Pipeline provides feedback to the team and visibility into the flow of changes to everyone involved in the delivery.